digego/extempore/docs/philosophy.rst

 The code for Scheme (``hcf-scheme``) and xtlang (``hcf_xtlang``) is identical except for an ``i64`` type annotation on the first argument ``a`` in ``hcf_xtlang`` and a ``letrec`` instead of a ``let`` in ``hcf-scheme``.
 Both functions use tail call recursion, and are written in a fairly ‘scheme-like’ way.
 Although there is only the one type annotation, ``hcf_xtlang`` is strongly (and fully) typed.
 The types of all the other variables and the return type of the closure are all inferred by the compiler from the type of ``a``: the function ``hcf_xtlang`` takes two ``i64`` arguments and returns another ``i64``.
 In more complex functions there may be a greater need to specify the types of the variables, but often just a few type annonations can unambiguously determine everything in scope.
-The `xtlang type reference`_ has more info on how type inferencing works in the xtlang compiler.
+The :doc:`xtlang type reference <type-system>` has more info on how type inferencing works in the xtlang compiler.

 .. code-block:: extempore